 O'Malley's proposed gas tax has yet to be voted on in committee, but there has been some talk of a special session to address Maryland's need for transportation infrastructure funding.

-O'Malley has also floated the idea of a 1-cent increase in the general sales tax to pay for transportation infrastructure.
+O'Malley has also floated the idea of a 1-cent to pay for transportation infrastructure.

 Currently, the state government pays for teacher pensions.
 However, since retirement costs have risen significantly over the past decade, lawmakers say counties need to shoulder the burden.